 At prior World Zionist Congress, Hatikvah representatives have chaired the Resolutions Committee on Settlements and in doing so led a successful campaign to pass a resolution endorsing a two state solution and disallowing funding over the Green Line.
 This happened in spite of the violent objections of right-wing extremists from other slates.
 Hatikvah candidates have become leaders in the WZO and Jewish Agency Executive Committees on the strength of Hatikvah’s delegation to the Congress, and those leaders are pivotal in maintaining financial support for youth movement shlichim, diverse religious streams, and other progressive priorities.

 How do I vote?

-Any self-identified Jewish person, who is or will be at least 18 years of age on June 30, 2020 and lives in the United States, and who did not vote in the September 2019 Israel Knesset election, can vote in the American Zionist election for delegates to the 38th World Zionist Congress.
-You can cast your vote online starting January 21st, 2020 (until March 13th) at: www.zionistelection.org.
+Any self-identified Jewish person, who is or will be at least 18 years of age on June 30, 2020 and lives in the United States, and who did not vote and will not vote in the March 2, 2020 Knesset election, can vote in the American Zionist election for delegates to the 38th World Zionist Congress.
+You can cast your vote online starting January 21st, 2020 (until March 11th) at: www.zionistelection.org.

 The future of Israel as a Jewish and democratic state hangs in the balance.
 This is a critical moment for peace and economic justice.
 As Progressive Zionists, we are committed to transforming the State of Israel into the dream of a just and thriving state for all its citizens.